Edward N. Hines Park: Description

 Hines Park is a linear park, following the entire course of the Middle River Rouge from Northville to Dearborn.
 The Middle Rouge is one of three major tributaries of the River Rouge, a river in Southeast Michigan that drains much of the western suburbs of Detroit.
-The Middle Rouge forms in Northville at the confluence of the Walled Lake Branch and the Johnson Drain, and flows through Plymouth, Westland, and Livonia to its confluence with the main stem of the Rouge at Ford Road on the Dearborn–Dearborn Heights border.
+The Middle Rouge forms in Northville at the confluence of the Walled Lake Branch and the Johnson Drain.
+It flows through the cities of Plymouth, Westland, and Livonia to its confluence with the main stem of the Rouge at Ford Road on the Dearborn–Dearborn Heights border.